Sakina Rizvi, Ph.D, M.A.C.P., R.P.

 I take a collaborative approach to therapy.
 That means that we work together to empower you in achieving your therapy goals.
 In our first session, I’ll get to know your story, which includes the path that led you to therapy as well as your life background.
 We will talk about your therapeutic goals with a flexibility in understanding that those goals may change as we delve deeper into your challenges.
 I will sometimes use scientifically valid assessments to help us keep track of what you are feeling.
 This helps us to gain further insight into your difficulties.
 It also helps us to see how things are changing as we progress through therapy or also what is not changing and needs further support.
 Throughout our sessions I will meet you with empathy and genuine interest.
 I believe openness without judgment to all aspects of a person (even the hard to look at parts) is vital for a fruitful therapeutic relationship.
 So in our sessions you will find a safe space where you can share and explore your thoughts, feelings and behaviours.
 I take an integrative approach to psychotherapy and the approaches that I use are tailored to your needs.

 I have many years of experience providing counselling to individuals and groups.
-For the last three years I continue to do grief counselling with individuals who have lost someone to suicide through the Suicide Survivor Support program with the Distress Centres of Toronto.
+For the last several years I continue to do grief counselling with individuals who have lost someone to suicide through the Suicide Survivor Support program with the Distress Centres of Toronto.
 For over ten years, I have conducted research on neurobiology and treatments for individuals experiencing depression, bipolar disorder, anxiety and suicide risk at the University Health Network, and the Centre for Addiction and Mental Health.
 Currently, I am a Scientist at St. Michael’s Hospital and Assistant Professor of Psychiatry at the University of Toronto conducting clinical research in depression and suicide.

 I have published numerous articles and presented at many scientific conferences in the areas of brain imaging, psychopharmacology, psychotherapy, and brain stimulation treatments, with an emphasis on depression.
 In my role as an Assistant Professor, I supervise undergraduate and graduate students and help them to conduct impactful and ethical research as well as to understand the nuances of mental illness beyond symptom presentation.
-I also participate in teaching a course to the U of T medical students on health sciences research, and am a member of the Society of Biological Psychiatry.

 Rizvi SJ, Zaretsky A, Schaffer A, Levitt A. Is immediate adjunctive CBT more beneficial than delayed CBT: a pilot study.
 Journal of Psychiatric Practice 2015;21(2):107-113.